Diabetes In Men: Early Signs And Symptoms To Look Out For

 2. Erectile dysfunction

 Sexual dysfunction is the established complication of diabetes.
-Early symptoms of diabetes in men include damage to nerves near the penis area.
-This happens due to the high level of glucose that tends to accumulate in this portion and cause erectile dysfunction.
+Early symptoms of diabetes in men include damage to nerves near the area surrounding the penis.
+This happens due to the high level of glucose that tends to accumulate in this part of the body and cause erectile dysfunction.
 [2]

 3. Unexplained weight loss